 Making charges fairer for adult social care and support

-We have reviewed our charging policy.
-This is our policy about how we charge people for a contribution towards the cost of their adult social care and support service.
+We have changed our charging policy following a review.
+The policy is about how we charge people for a contribution towards the cost of their adult social care and support services.

 - supports 'personalised' care and support arrangements

 - remains fair and affordable for everyone in the future

 - is financially sustainable for the county council in the years to come

 The Care Act 2014

 The Care Act provides a single legal framework for charging and for recovering debts.
 It says that when a council arranges care and support to meet an adult's needs, it may charge them unless the law says the care and support must be free of charge.
 In cases where we may charge, we must only ask people to pay what they can afford.
 So some people will be entitled to financial help based on a means-test, and other people will be entitled to free care and support.
 (A means-test works out how much, if anything, a person will contribute towards the social care they receive.
 The means-test looks at a person's income and capital).